HarryRHayden/CI_PP2/README.md

 ### User Requirements and Expectations

-- A easy to use game
+- An easy to use game
 - A fun experience with no cheating
 - An understanding that the computer is randomised and not set to beat the player
 - Presentation and visual aesthetics regardless of screensize